Whenever my life gets me so down,

 - There was one memorable quote in the beauty pageant episode:

-- The talent show episode from season 3 contains this quote:
+- The talent show episode from season 3 contains this quote from the "B.U.T.T.U.G.L.Y." sketch:

-- In the self-esteem episode, the cast plays a word association game.
-After pairing Ren and Stimpy and Beavis and Butt-Head, they pair Madonna with Anything That Moves.
+- In the self-esteem episode, Amy plays a short word association game as part of her "coolness aptitude test" with the "coolness inspectors" from Empty-V. After pairing Ren and Stimpy and Beavis and Butt-Head, Amy pairs Madonna with Anything That Moves.

 - Among other things, the show managed to avert the No Periods, Period trope in the feminism episode, combined with All Periods Are PMS.
 This was confined to a single sketch, a Parody Commercial for "Cramprin", a medication that gives guys the cramps.
 John and Ivan are just gullible enough to mistake it for candy, and leave the sketch all emotional.